• New Article

 • My Book

-I recently completed a book entitled; Where Does Art Come From?
+I completed a book in 2014 entitled; Where Does Art Come From?
 How to Find Inspiration and Ideas.
-The book is being published by Allworth Press in NYC.
-The book is available on Amazon as a pre-sale.
-It becomes available as a hard copy on April 1, 2014.
-Please follow the link on the main page under my book.
+The book is published by Allworth Press in NYC.
+The book is available on Amazon as and in many bookstores.
+It covers the creative process and guides you through your individual process.

 • Bio

-Bill Kluba Lives and works in Connecticut.
-He was born in Wisconsin and received a BS in Art Education, an MA in Art and an MFA in Art all from the University of Wisconsin , Madison.
+I Live and work in Connecticut.
+I was born in Wisconsin and received a BS in Art Education, an MA in Art and an MFA in Art all from the University of Wisconsin , Madison.

-He has taught at the college level since 1977 at numerous colleges and has been at Tunxis Community College since 1980.
-He is a Professor of Art and Program Coordinator of the Visual Fine Art and Photography programs at Tunxis.
-He has been the gallery Director for the Barnes - Franklin Gallery since 2008.
-He has also been the Department Chair 2001-2004 and in 1996.
+I have taught at the college level since 1977 at numerous colleges and have been a professor Emeritus from Tunxis Community College since 2016.
+I was a Professor of Art and Program Coordinator of the Visual Fine Art and Photography programs at Tunxis.
+I was the gallery Director for the Barnes - Franklin Gallery from 2008 to 2106.
+I was the Department Chair 2001-2004 and in 1996.

-He specializes in teaching, painting, drawing, photography, computer art, and three-dimensional art.
+I specialized in teaching; painting, drawing, photography, computer art, and three-dimensional art.

-In 2010 he was the recipient of the Educational Excellence and Distinguished Service Award, Tunxis Community College (award recognizes extraordinary professional services and significant contributions to the college).
+In 2010 I was the recipient of the Educational Excellence and Distinguished Service Award, Tunxis Community College (award recognizes extraordinary professional services and significant contributions to the college).

-Bill has exhibited widely throughout the United States and is an active exhibiting artist.
+I have exhibited widely throughout the United States and I am an active exhibiting artist.

-Bill has been making art for over 45 years and continues to enjoy the creative process.
-His evolution from printmaking to painting to computer art reflects a desire to become better at his craft and to satisfy his need for deeper and complex imagery.
+I have been making art for over 50 years and continue to enjoy the creative process.
+My evolution from printmaking to painting to computer art reflects a desire to become better at my craft and to satisfy my need for deeper and complex imagery.

-His childhood in Wisconsin gave him a strong interest in the landscape which turned into a metaphoric translation of his early experiences.
+My childhood in Wisconsin gave me a strong interest in the landscape which turned into a metaphoric translation of my early experiences.
 "I had profound experiences when I was a child that drew me to search for spiritual connections.
 Through creating I found a road that brought me to where I find myself today, meditating and reflecting on my practice through art and writing.
 I love what I do and am ever grateful for what life has given me".